xan1000/LightPlus-PHP-Purple-Tags/README.md

 ![screenshot](https://raw.githubusercontent.com/xan1000/LightPlus-PHP-Purple-Tags/master/screenshots/Light%2B.png)

-## PHP Purple Tags without installing / using color theme
+## Making PHP tags purple without this theme

 You can include the rule to style PHP tags in your user settings which will then be applied to all themes.